 I like to check for free and low cost campsites first to keep expenses down.
 I’ll first look for state and national parks in the area.
 Some of these will have hookups if we are lucky.
 State and National Park campsite rates can be ¼ to ½ of RV park and private campground rates.
 For National Park campgrounds, we jump on the Recreation.gov website (plus they have an app for your phone).
 It’s easy to put in the dates of your trip or search by a date grid, plus the length of your RV to find spaces that will accommodate your you.
 It will also show you other campgrounds close by that may have availability.

 Many state parks will use Reserve America which works similar to Recreation.gov.
-Alternatively, if you are boondocking most of the time or prefer that kind of camping, I would use these apps: Campendium, Freeroam, and freecampsites.net.
+Alternatively, if you are boondocking most of the time or prefer that kind of camping, I would use these apps: The Dyrt, Campendium, Freeroam, and freecampsites.net.
 RV Trip Wizard has some free boondocking spots but not many.
 However, you can still enter them into RV Trip Wizard to track all of your boondocking spots in date order.

 TIP 8.
 REVIEWS